ptdriscoll/klrn-city-showdown/README.md

 # KLRN City Showdown Voting App

-This is a voting app for KLRN's City Showdown, set to debut in 2023.
-Residents vote for their favorite performers representing San Antonio City Council districts, with a winner emerging after several rounds.
-KLRN staff logs into an admin page to view and sort totals and donwload votes.
+This is a voting app for [KLRN's City Showdown](https://www.klrn.org/events/cityshowdown/), held in March and April of 2023.
+Residents voted for their favorite performers representing San Antonio City Council districts, with a winner emerging after several rounds.
+KLRN staff logged into an admin page to view and sort totals and donwload votes.

 ![KLRN.org home page](images/vote-logo.jpg)